 Make Ironing Fun

 If you don't enjoy ironing - or even if you do - there are ways to make the time more enjoyable and productive.
 Listen to music or set the ironing board up so you can watch television.
 It's a great time to listen to a book on tape.
 Enlist others to help you.
 Kids love to sprinkle water on clothes.
-I used to let my little boys use a water pistol to spray clothes.
 Ask others to take freshly ironed garments directly to the closet and hang them up.